init-pixel/blender-addon-docs/docs/Node_Switcher/overview.md

 * Mask 0..: The keying results as individual masks
 * ID Map: ID Map (or other color input) to key.
 * Tolerance: Tolerance of the keying.
 Increase make the keying colors less strict
-* Gamma**: Gamma of each mask.
+* Gamma: Gamma of each mask.
 The contrast of each internal masking operation.
 ### New Switcher From Selected

 ![New Switch From Selected](images/new_switch.png){: style="width:400px"}